-- ► ENVISION-The community-driven visioning process that established key objectives for the station subarea. - ► EXPLORE-Development of options and alternatives that would achieve the vision and objectives. - ► ANALYZE-Formal analysis of a reasonable range of alternatives meeting the purpose and need of the planned action, including a preferred alternative, in the DEIS and FEIS. - ▶ ADOPT-Adoption of the planned action via this subarea plan and the planned action ordinance.
+- ► ENVISION-The community-driven visioning process that established key objectives for the station subarea. - ► EXPLORE-Development of options and alternatives that would achieve the vision and objectives. - ► ANALYZE-Formal analysis of a reasonable range of alternatives meeting the purpose and need of the planned action, including a preferred alternative, in the DEIS and FEIS. - ▶ ADOPT-Adoption of the planned action via this subarea plan and the Planned Action Ordinance No. 707.